 follow url This probing and being unsatisfied with results in training, whether at a high level or basic level, is what sets the professional apart from the enthusiast.
 Like any other profession, this type of reflection creates the standard for others to follow.
 A great trainer researches and experiments, creating better ways to communicate and to gain the understanding in our dogs.
 By constantly looking under the surface of the how’s and why’s, questions become answered as new ones become harder to answer.
 This is the quality of an innovator regardless of profession.

-Where can i buy clomid over the counter John Soares believes that a lot of what is not being considered by professional trainers and enthusiasts alike is domestication.
+canadian levitra from online drugstore John Soares believes that a lot of what is not being considered by professional trainers and enthusiasts alike is domestication.
 Domestication is the fundamental concept in John Soares’ training methods.
 This outlook is based on personal experience and theory as well as practical training with different breeds, in different areas of work and disciplines.

-see url Process of Domestication
+go to site see url Process of Domestication

 What facilitates domestication is “paedomorphism”.
 This refers to the ability to retain juvenile characteristics.
 By interrupting the growth and maturing process, paedomorphism stops or prohibits the completion of an adult cycle.
 Paedomorphism brings about changes mentally as well as morphologically.
 By retaining juvenile characteristics, our adult dogs look like young adults compared to their wild counter parts of the same age.
 In other words, a four year old dog would resemble an 18 month old wolf.
 Also mentally our domesticated dogs have a retention of play which extends well into their later years whereas adults in the wild grow out of this behavior.
 Experts believe that this ability of retaining juvenile characteristics is what gave us the opportunity to domesticate dogs.
 Most animals do not have the ability to become domesticated.